 For example, if you sue your neighbor for the slip and fall on their property and you go to trial, the jury can find you partly negligent in your fall.
 Say they find you 30% responsible.
 You would still be awarded compensation for your damages, but it would be reduced by 30% based on your assigned percentage of fault.
 And if you are found to be 50% or more at fault, you won’t be able to recover any compensation from the case.

-Can You Prove the Slip and Fall Was Your Neighbor’s Fault?
+Can You Prove the Slip-and-Fall Accident Was Your Neighbor’s Fault?

 Every property owner has a duty to keep their property safe for those who visit—including homeowners.
 This includes making sure front steps and sidewalks are clear of ice in winter, drying slippery floors, repairing known hazards, and letting any guests know about potential hazards on their premises.
 This is known as premises liability.